Julien Baker: 2015–2017: Sprained Ankle and Turn Out the Lights

 In March 2016, Baker gave an NPR Tiny Desk performance, the first of an eventual four appearances at the desk.
 She also played at that year's South by Southwest and Newport Folk festivals.
 Her performances from this period have been called "hushed, reverential events," with the audience often remaining quiet and emotional.

+In October 2016, she contributed to Say Yes!
+A Tribute to Elliott Smith, covering "Ballad of Big Nothing".

-In 2017 she signed to Matador Records, and released a 7-inch single consisting of the songs "Funeral Pyre" (previously called "Sad Song 11") and "Distant Solar Systems."
+In 2017, she signed to Matador Records, and released a 7-inch single consisting of the songs "Funeral Pyre" (previously called "Sad Song 11") and "Distant Solar Systems."

-Her second album, Turn Out the Lights, was recorded with engineer and producer Calvin Lauber at Ardent Studios in Memphis, and released on October 27, 2017 to further acclaim.
+Her second album, Turn Out the Lights, was recorded with engineer and producer Calvin Lauber at Ardent Studios in Memphis, and released on October 27, 2017, to further acclaim.
 She spent the following year touring across the U.S. and internationally, performing alongside artists including The National, Father John Misty, Half Waif, Adam Torres, and Lucy Dacus, and appearing on CBS This Morning and The Late Show with Stephen Colbert.

 Baker has opened for or collaborated with a wide range of artists, including Death Cab for Cutie, Conor Oberst, Paramore and Hayley Williams, The National, The Decemberists, Belle & Sebastian, Frightened Rabbit, The Front Bottoms, Touche Amore, Manchester Orchestra, and Bright Eyes.
-She has also released covers of various songs including those by Elliott Smith, Radiohead, and Soundgarden.
+During Eaux Claires in July 2018, she performed with poet Hanif Abdurraqib, mixing "Claws in Your Back" from Turn Out the Lights with a poem cycle from Abdurraqib's "How Can Black People Write About Flowers at a Time Like This" poems.